NimaBoscarino/diversity-boost/README.md

 A Chrome extension that adds a "Diversity Boost!" button to your twitter home feed.

+## The Goal

+To address our own inherent biases and prejudices that are perpetuated by the way that social media caters content to us.
+Instead, we are *choosing* to expose ourselves to voices that the Twitter (or Netflix, Youtube, Facebook, etc.) algorithm hides from us.
+One ideal use case for this extension is to track engagement habits (likes, retweets, etc.) both *with* and *without* the Diversity Boost enabled to see if we exhibit measurable differences in behaviour.

 ## Installation instructions:

 In Chrome, go to "More Tools" -> Extensions.
 Then, in the top-right corner toggle on the "Developer Mode".
 This will reveal a bar of buttons, including one that says "Load unpacked".
 Click that button, and in the resulting popup navigate to the folder for this project.
 Select the folder!
 Congratulations, you have installed the extension!